NBA trade deadline sees Irving, Durant bolster West teams

 The breakup in Brooklyn is rebuilding some contenders in the West.

-Trade deadline day in the NBA arrived Thursday with news of a blockbuster.
-The Nets had agreed overnight to deal Durant to the Suns for a package that included Mikal Bridges, Cam Johnson, Jae Crowder, four first-round picks and additional draft compensation.
+Bridges, Johnson and Crowder helped the Suns reach the NBA Finals in 2021, and a return trip looks possible with Durant in their lineup.

+“It’s a close group,” coach Monty Williams said.
+“You can imagine that’s a tough blow to the group for the human side of it, but also exciting about what could be.”

-Another big name was moved a day earlier when the Lakers agreed to send Russell Westbrook to Utah as part of a three-way deal with Utah and Minnesota that brought D’Angelo Russell back to Los Angeles.
+A day earlier, the Lakers agreed to send Russell Westbrook to Utah as part of a three-way deal including Minnesota that brought D’Angelo Russell back to Los Angeles.

 “Just like that it’s a war in the West!”
 Sacramento Kings guard Terence Davis II tweeted.

+Trying to stay in it, defending champion Golden State reacquired Gary Payton II but dealt 2020 No. 2 overall pick James Wiseman in a four-team trade with Detroit, Portland and Atlanta.

-The Lakers added another big man later Thursday when they acquired Mo Bamba from the Orlando Magic for Patrick Beverley, a second-round pick and cash considerations, according to a person with knowledge of those negotiations.
-The Magic are not expected to keep Beverley, said the person, who spoke to AP on condition anonymity because the trade did not yet have league approval.
+The Lakers stayed busy up until the deadline with a couple more moves as they try to build a contender around NBA career scoring leader LeBron James.
+They added another big man in Mo Bamba from the Orlando Magic for Patrick Beverley, a second-round pick and cash considerations.
+The Magic said they would not require Beverley to report to the team.

-More moves figure to be made before the 3 p.m.
-EST deadline, with the Nets perhaps not done reshaping their roster.
-Those already agreed to were confirmed to AP on condition of anonymity because they were not yet official.
+The deadline was 3 p.m.
+EST, though most of the deals weren’t approved by the league office until much later as teams swapped not only players, but plenty of draft picks.

+“I’ll show you how wrong I was,” said Cleveland president of basketball operations Koby Altman, whose team was one of few that made zero moves.
+“I thought it was going to be a quiet, quiet deadline.
+But this is the NBA, and the NBA never stops.”

 Then it was Durant, who had gone to Brooklyn with Irving in 2019.